wenjian80/wlsdockersample/README.md

 ## Docker create
 - Look at the contents of Dockerfile.create.
-- It is pulling the image, copy the war file and running a wlst script to create a domain.
+- It is pulling the image from docker store, copy the war file and running a wlst script to create a domain.
 - We can also include os packages such as vim in the image so you run vi command, or you want to copy certain files into the image etc.
 - Examine the contents of model.py wlst, it is creating a domain and deploy certain resources.
 - In real life, your wls config will be ideally scripted in wlst.
 Although you can go into the console make changes and commit to a next version which we will explain below.